Fasting and menstruation: is it possible not to eat?

 The first step is to gradually reduce your food intake.

-To start with, you can remove certain foods such as excitants (drinks like tea, coffee or alcohol), refined sugars and animal proteins.
+To start with, you can remove certain foods such as stimulants (drinks like tea, coffee or alcohol), refined sugars and animal proteins.

-Finally, on the day before fasting begins, we recommend eating only vegetables.
+Finally, the day before you start fasting, we recommend you eat only vegetables.

 Entering the fasting period

-During the fast, you must not eat any solid foods.
+During the fasting period, you must not eat any solid foods.
 Drink plenty of water and herbal teas.
-S Sufficient hydration helps eliminate all toxins.
+Keeping sufficiently hydrated helps eliminate all toxins.

 You can do sport, and it's even advisable to be physically active.
-When you fast, your body will draw on your resources; if you stand still without exercising, it will draw on your muscles.
-Which is not the objective.
+When you fast, your body will draw on your resources; if you stand still and don't exercise, it will draw on your muscles.
+This is not the objective.

-As with the start of the fast, the end of the fast needs to be prepared.
-You can take the same approach (in reverse) to re-inserting food as you did to preparing for the start of the fast.
+As with entering the fast, it's important to prepare your body for exiting the fast.
+You can take the same approach (in reverse) to re-introducing food as you did to preparing for the start of the fast.

-Often, at the end of a fast, we feel more like turning to healthy foods such as fruit and vegetables: listen to yourself!
+At the end of a fast, we often feel more like turning to healthy foods such as fruit and vegetables: listen to yourself!

-What are the contraindications to fasting during pregnancy? periods
+What are the contraindications to fasting during your period?

-Of course, there are contraindications to fasting during your periods.
+Of course, there are contraindications to fasting during your period.

-Although fasting has many benefits, there are also risks.
+While fasting has many benefits, it does present some risks.

-It's very important to s'hydrate sufficiently (2 to 2.5l of water per day) when fasting.
-If you don't hydrate sufficiently, you can have an acidosis attack which will cause migraines and nausea.
+It's very important to stay sufficiently hydrated (2 to 2.5l of water a day) when you're fasting.
+If you don't hydrate sufficiently, you may experience an acidosis attack, which can lead to migraines and nausea.

 Another precaution: long-term fasting is not recommended for very thin people.
 Over the long term, when you fast, the body draws the energy it needs from muscle proteins.
 This can lead to muscle wasting and a weakened immune system.